 MAS 102.
 Medical Terminology.
 3 Credits.

 This course provides students with a clear understanding of medical vocabulary.
 A workbook-text format is used to develop word-building activities that guide students through exercises that teach and reinforce medical terminology.
 Numerous and varied activities challenge students to understand and remember the significant concepts of medical word building.
-Audio cassettes provide reinforcement of pronunciation, definition of medical words, and spelling practice.
-Prerequisite: ENG 098, FYE 101, RDG 098, or placement.
+The online Medical Language Lab and the DavisPlus Resource Center provide reinforcement of pronunciation, spelling, definition of medical words, and basic anatomy and physiology of the body systems.
+Prerequisites: ENG 098, FYE 101, RDG 098, or placement.

 MAS 105.
 Introduction to Medical Assisting.
 2 Credits.